Maintaining the right tire pressure is crucial if you want to avoid potential road accidents.

 This tends to be a challenge because not all TPMS devices are universal.
 Some work with particular car models like GM cars and would not be suitable for Japanese models.
 Some devices can be used on light trucks while some are not recommended on heavy-duty trucks.
 Knowing which device works with a particular model really helps.

-What happens is that when you rotate or replace the car wheels, the internal pressure monitoring system for your tires has to relearn the location of each wheel sensor.
+When you replace your car wheels, the internal pressure monitoring system for your tires has to relearn the location of each wheel sensor.
 In the absence of an automatic way to do this, you will need a TPMS tool.

 How do I reset the TPMS for my car?

-You will need to check for the reset button located underneath the steering wheel.
+If you have a reset button – You will need to check for the reset button located underneath the steering wheel.
 Press this button and hold it for a few seconds.
 You should notice that the low-pressure light will blink three times.
 Once you release the button, turn on the ignition and let the car’s engine run for the next 20 minutes.
 This is essential for the re-calibration of the wheel sensors.
 Switch off the ignition and it will have reset itself.
+If your car dont have a button you may need to use TPMS reset tools.

 Do TPMS sensors malfunction?